 Applications for all work-study positions are available in the Financial Aid office.

 Each department within the institution is responsible for hiring their own student workers.
 Therefore, students interested in work-study positions should actively seek out and contact the various college departments.

 Financial need, class schedule and academic progress is the criteria considered by college departments when employing work-study students.

 Students interested in applying for a student loan must first complete a Free Application for Federal Student Aid (FAFSA).
-This application is available via the internet at www.fafsa.ed.gov or a paper copy through the Financial Aid Office at NPCC or through your high school counselor.
+This application is available via the internet at www.fafsa.ed.gov or a paper copy through the Financial Aid Office at NPC or through your high school counselor.